tcshao/tcshao.github.com/_posts/2013-05-23-SOLID-Intro-1of6.md

 * Can this code be tested, if so, how?
 * If you need to change any of the steps in this process, how easy is it? what will be affected by these changes?
 * How can you seperate the configuration from the application logic?

+In the next post I will refactor this code according to the Single Responsibility Principle.